skibrianski/abstraction/README.md

   - TODO: non-public methods in interface (bad idea?)
   - TODO: constructor constraints?

+## getting started

+for now, have a look at the tests.

 ## caveats

 - order matters when declaring @RequiresTypeParameter. in other words,